-On the implementation level, the Module works within a catchment area defined by an approximate 750 mile radius from Denver, Colorado.
-This catchment area encompasses the Great Plains, the Inter-Mountain West, Great Basin and Southwest.
+On the implementation level, the Module works within a project area defined by an approximate 750 mile radius from Denver, Colorado.
+This project area encompasses the Great Plains, the Inter-Mountain West, Great Basin and Southwest.

-The Gravitas Peak Wildland Fire Module has recently joined forces with the Forest Stewards Guild, a nationally focused not for profit, with deep roots in the American Southwest.
-The Module aligns with the guild’s mission and 35 year history of promoting ecological, economic, and socially responsible forestry.
-The Module is now a programmatic arm of the national organization, providing an implementation resource to public and private landowners within the catchment area noted above, as well as for projects managed by the Southwest Regional Office based in Santa Fe, New Mexico.
+The Gravitas Peak Wildland Fire Module has recently joined forces with the Forest Stewards Guild, a nationally-focused not-for-profit with deep roots in the American Southwest.
+The Module aligns with the Guild’s mission and 35 year history of promoting ecological, economic, and socially responsible forestry.
+The Module is now a programmatic arm of the national organization, providing an implementation resource to public and private landowners within the project area noted above, as well as for projects managed by the Southwest Regional Office based in Santa Fe, New Mexico.

-The Module also has an equally important parallel mission.
-It serves as a training program for transitional age youth at risk, providing a fully supported 18-month firefighter training program that prepares this highly vulnerable population for competitive employment with the Nation’s land management agencies and a path to success and independence.
+The Module also has an equally important parallel mission: to serve as a training program for young people from traditionally underrepresented and under-served populations.
+We provide a fully supported 18-month firefighter training program that prepares young people for competitive employment with the Nation’s land management agencies and a path to success and independence.

 The Module accomplishes these missions by partnering with stakeholders to conceptualize forest management and prescribed fire projects as well as providing the administrative and technical services to make these projects a reality.